botpress/botpress/docs/recipes/proactive.md

 })
 ```

 That's it!
-Given you have your builtin renderers registered, the code above should work!
+If you have your builtin renderers registered, the code above will work!